haskus/haskus-system/WritingBindings.md

 ### Enums

-If you have a C enum (or a set of #define's) with consecutive values and starting at 0, you can do:
+If you have a C enum (or a set of #define's) with consecutive values and starting from 0, you can do:

 ```haskell
 {-# LANGUAGE DeriveAnyClass #-}